 Quip is another electric toothbrush that is concerned with sustainability.
-Instead of a built in battery, Quip encourages the use of rechargeable batteries, although they are not included with your purchase.
+Instead of a built-in battery, Quip encourages the use of rechargeable batteries, although they are not included with your purchase.
 One overnight charge lasts for three months.
 The handle is made out of aluminum and built to “last a lifetime.”
 Unfortunately, the head is not recyclable.

 Keep Your Smile and Earth Happy

-In terms of opting for eco-friendly products into our day-to-day lives, toothbrushes are one of the most universal.
+In terms of opting for eco-friendly products in our day-to-day lives, toothbrushes are one of the most universal.
 They contribute significantly to environmental pollution and we all use them daily.
 What does that mean?
 Well, if they are a big problem, then changes on our part can make a big impact!

-Fortunately, there are a lot of great options out there for more sustainable toothbrush choices and hopefully this list helps you narrow down what may be best for you.
+Fortunately, there are a lot of great options out there for more sustainable toothbrush choices and we hope this list helps you narrow down what may be best for you.
 If you have any additional suggestions for products that we left off the list, shoot us a message and let us know so we can spread the word!

 Melissa is a graphic designer by trade who loves to find opportunities to try new things wherever she can.
 Hailing equally from Denver and Houston, she now lives in San Antonio with her little monster/pup.
 You can keep up with Melissa on her website.

 Dive deeper into social entrepreneurship & sustainable development with more from our blog & podcast…